 You must submit a completed application, official transcripts from all colleges and universities previously attended, and the application fee.
 You will be reviewed under the same standards for admission as degree-seeking students.
 If you have already completed a bachelor’s degree, transcripts are not required; however, since you may need to demonstrate that you have met prerequisites for courses, it is a good idea to have one available to advisors.
 Admitted non-degree seeking students register on a space-available basis beginning on the first day of class.

-If you wish to enroll for one semester as a visiting student and transfer the course work back to your home institution, you must submit the transfer application, official transcript and a letter of permission from an academic advisor or dean at your home institution.
+If you wish to enroll for one semester as a visiting student and transfer the coursework back to your home institution, you must submit the transfer application, official transcript and a letter of permission from an academic advisor or dean at your home institution.

 Re-enrollment pertains only to students who have previously attended the University of Maryland, College Park.
 If you are interested in returning to the university after a period of dismissal or withdrawal, then you can complete a re-enrollment application.
 Students who attended on a "term only" basis or who were admitted to the university but did not attend must complete a regular application for undergraduate admission.
 For more information about the re-enrollment process, please visit the Student Success Office website.

 The University of Maryland is committed to creating a welcoming and inclusive environment for all students, including undocumented students.
-Find more information here.

 Thank you for your service!
-As a veteran, you face unique challenges navigating the admission process, and we want to support you through it.
+As a veteran, you face unique challenges navigating the admission process and we want to support you through it.
 At the University of Maryland, you are considered a veteran if you’re currently enlisted or have served in the U.S. armed forces or one of its reserve units.
 We highly encourage veterans like you to apply to Maryland, where we look forward to helping you achieve your personal and academic goals and get involved in campus life.
 As a Principles of Excellence Program institution, we are committed to helping you continue your education and get involved in Veteran Student Life.

 Freshman applicants are students who did not attend college out of high school and have not earned more than 12 college credits.
 To be considered for freshman admission, you need to submit the completed application, your high school transcript and letters of recommendation from current or former military superiors or civilian supervisors.
 If you’ve been out of school more than three years, you don’t need to submit SAT or ACT scores.
 Please review all requirements for freshman applicants.
 We do not need proof of military documentation until after you are offered admission to the university.
+To help us determine eligibility for student aid and priority registration, during the application process you will be asked to upload a copy of your Certificate of Release or Discharge from Active Duty (DD form 214).
+For information regarding application fee waivers, please review the application fee waivers criteria provided by The Coalition for Access, Affordability, and Success.

 Transfer applicants should have attended college after high school or while you were on active duty and earned at least 12 college credits.
 Credit for basic military training is awarded to qualified students based on submission of required documentation.
 However, the Joint Services Transcript does not count towards the 12 credits necessary to be a transfer student or the 30 credits necessary to no longer be required to submit high school information.
 Visit the basic military credit policy for details.
 Please review all requirements for transfer applicants.
 We do not need proof of military documentation until after you are offered admission to the university.
+To help us determine eligibility for student aid and priority registration, during the application process you will be asked to upload a copy of your Certificate of Release or Discharge from Active Duty (DD form 214).
+For information regarding application fee waivers, please review the application fee waivers criteria provided by The Coalition for Access, Affordability, and Success.

 Terps love a challenge.
 A problem that needs a solution.
 A barrier that needs breaking down.
 You are smart, scrappy and determined.
 You value diversity, innovation, entrepreneurship and imagination.
 Ready to start your fearless journey?